 Accurate sample collection is crucial for reliable results.
 Most hormone tests require a blood or saliva sample, and the timing of that collection is critical.
 Many hormones, like cortisol and testosterone, follow a daily rhythm and are typically highest in the morning.
 For this reason, most test kits will instruct you to collect your sample shortly after waking up.
 Be sure to follow the collection instructions precisely, whether it’s a finger prick for a blood spot card or spitting into a tube.
 A clean collection, done at the right time, minimizes the risk of contamination and ensures the lab receives a high-quality sample.

-Take the Next Steps with Confidence
+Take Your Next Steps with Confidence

 Getting your results is just the beginning.
 Raw numbers on a page don’t tell the whole story, and trying to interpret them on your own can be overwhelming or misleading.
 The most critical step is to share your test results with a qualified healthcare provider who specializes in hormone health and functional medicine.
 A trained expert can interpret your levels within the context of your symptoms, lifestyle, and health goals.
 They can connect the dots between different biomarkers to identify patterns and root causes.
 This professional guidance is what transforms your data into a personalized, actionable plan to help you feel better and achieve your performance goals.